-The bioavailability of Levofloxacin Tablets is significantly reduced when administered together with sucralfate.
-If the patient is to receive both sucralfate and Levofloxacin Tablets, it is best to administer sucralfate 2 hours after the Levofloxacin Tablets administration (see section 4.2).
+The bioavailability of Levofloxacin 250mg Film-coated Tablets is significantly reduced when administered together with sucralfate.
+If the patient is to receive both sucralfate and levofloxacin, it is best to administer sucralfate 2 hours after the Levofloxacin 250mg Film-coated Tablets administration (see section 4.2).